olegokun/document-categorization/README.md

 One could observe 3 clusters presented by red, green and light blue lines.
 One cluster includes all books about Deep Learning, another one about Apache Spark, and the third one about search engines/platforms (Elasticsearch and Solr).

-Given these considerations, I decided to go with [affinity propagation](https://en.wikipedia.org/wiki/Affinity_propagation), as it is rearly that the number of clustes is known beforehand.
+Given these considerations, I decided to go with [affinity propagation](https://en.wikipedia.org/wiki/Affinity_propagation), as it is rearly that the number of clusters is known beforehand.
 All results below are obtained with this clustering method.

 Word clouds for each of the extracted clusters are given below.